msecret/react-examples/README.md

-# react-examples
+# testing-ground
-Place for me to explore react
+Place for me to explore front end technologies